Clark, New Jersey: Local government

 Clark Township is governed within the Faulkner Act, formally known as the Optional Municipal Charter Law, under the Mayor-Council system of municipal government, which is governed by a "strong mayor".
-The township is one of 71 municipalities (of the 564) statewide that use this form of government.
-The Clark Township Committee is comprised of seven members, who are all chosen on a partisan basis in even-numbered years as part of the November general election.
+The township is one of 71 municipalities (of the 564) statewide that use this form of government.The Clark Township Committee is comprised of seven members, who are all chosen on a partisan basis in even-numbered years as part of the November general election.
 Three members are elected at-large from the township as a whole and four are elected from wards.
-The three Council-at-large seats and Mayor come up to vote together, and then the four ward seats are up for vote two years later.
+The three council-at-large seats and mayor come up to vote together, and then the four ward seats are up for vote two years later.

-As of 2025, the Mayor of Clark is Republican Angel Albanese, who was appointed on an interim basis to serve on a term of office ending December 31, 2028, that had been held by Sal Bonaccorso until he was forced to resign from office.
-Members of the Township Council are Council President Angel Albanese (at-large; R, 2028), Council Vice President Bill Smith (at-large; R, 2028), Steven M. Hund (Third Ward; R, 2026), Frank G. Mazzarella (First Ward; R, 2026), Jimmy Minniti (at-large; R, 2028), Patrick O'Connor (Second Ward; R, 2026), and Brian P. Toal (Fourth Ward; R, 2026).
+As of 2026, the Mayor of Clark is Republican Angel Albanese, who was elected to serve the term of office ending December 31, 2028, that had been held by Sal Bonaccorso until he was forced to resign from office.
+Members of the Township Council are Council President Bill Smith (at-large; R, 2028), Council Vice President Frank G. Mazzarella (First Ward; R, 2026), Jessica Hoff (at-large; R, 2028; elected to serve an unexpired term), Steven M. Hund (Third Ward; R, 2026), Jimmy Minniti (at-large; R, 2028), Patrick O'Connor (Second Ward; R, 2026), and Brian P. Toal (Fourth Ward; R, 2026).

-In January 2025, Mayor Sal Bonaccorso, who had just been re-elected for his seventh term, pleaded guilty to charges of criminal misconduct and was required to step down from office; Council President Angel Albanese will serve on an interim basis until a permanent replacement is chosen to fill the balance of the term of office.
+In January 2025, Mayor Sal Bonaccorso, who had just been re-elected for his seventh term, pleaded guilty to charges of criminal misconduct and was required to step down from office; Council President Angel Albanese was chosen to serve on an interim basis until November 2025, when she was elected to fill the balance of the term of office and Jessica Hoff was chosen to fill the vacant at-large seat that had been held by Albanese.